 Some received it without non-slide mats, or the mats popped off.

-Attractive stainless steel bowl that's dishwasher safe and available in 2 sizes.
-Raised center encourages dogs to slow down at chow time.
+Attractive stainless steel bowl that's dishwasher-safe and available in 2 sizes.
+Raised center encourages dogs to ease up at chow time.
 Compatible with elevated feeders by the brand.

 Rare reports of rust developing after use.
-May not slow down all fast eaters.
+May not work for all fast eaters.

-A good bowl for a smaller dog.
+A good option for a smaller pet.
 Recyclable.
 Made from nontoxic material.
-A good bowl for a dog on a diet.
+A good choice for a pet on a diet.
 Slows down eating and makes the food last longer.
-Dogs really work hard to get the food out of this bowl.
+Pets really work hard to get the food out of this feeder.

-The nonslip function of this bowl sometimes does not work very well.
+The nonslip function sometimes does not work very well.